-- Yao Yao, Assistant Professor, Chinese and Bilingual Studies, Hong Kong Polytechnic University; "The Effects of Phonological Neighborhoods on Pronunciation Variation in Conversational Speech"
+- Yao Yao, Associate Professor, Chinese and Bilingual Studies, Hong Kong Polytechnic University; "The Effects of Phonological Neighborhoods on Pronunciation Variation in Conversational Speech"

 - Zhenya Antić, Natural Language Processing consultant; "The Representation of Morphemes in the Russian Lexicon"

 - Charles Chang, Assistant Professor, Linguistics, Boston University; "First Language Phonetic Drift during Second Language Acquisition"

 - Rebecca Cover, Director of Grants and Foundation Relations, Craig Foundation; "Aspect, Modality, and Tense in Badiaranke"

 - Ellen Dodge, Senior Researcher, International Computer Science Institute; "Constructional and Conceptual Composition"

-- Erin Haynes, Researcher, Center for English Language Learners, American Institutes for Research; "Phonetic and Phonological Acquisition in Endangered Languages Learned by Adults: A Case Study of Numu (Oregon Northern Paiute)"
+- Erin Haynes, Engage Language; "Phonetic and Phonological Acquisition in Endangered Languages Learned by Adults: A Case Study of Numu (Oregon Northern Paiute)"

 - Michael Houser, Senior Editor, IXL Learning; "The Syntax and Semantics of Do So Anaphora"